tatey/marble/README.md

       m.foo 'bar'
     end # => { 'foo' => 'bar' }

-The returned value can be converted to JSON and YAML, giving you a really concise way of creating JSON and YAML templates for API's.
+The returned value can be converted to JSON, XML and YAML, giving you a really concise way of creating templates for API's.

 See the `Marble` documentation for more details.

 ## Usage with Rails ##

 Marble provides a template handler for Rails.
-It supports object literal, JSON, and YAML output formats.
+It supports object literal, JSON, XML and YAML output formats.
 Name your view template with the extension `marble`.
 The template creates a builder with the name `marble` for you to use.
 You can rename it using the block parameter.
 For example, in order to generate a JSON
 view: